kevinguo344/kevinguo344.github.io/src/markdown/cera.md

 Two digital outputs from the ABB\'s I/O module are wired from the inside of the IRC5 controller, past a barrier wall, up the robot arm, and onto the mounting plate with the Arduino board.
 One digital output dictates which direction the stepper motor would turn (On means clockwise, Off means counter-clockwise), which dictates whether the extruder piston goes forward or back.
 The other digital output is an On/Off switch for the stepper motor; as long as the output was On, the motor would make another "step" and continue rotating.

 These outputs made it very easy to synchronize actions between robot and extruder.
-As all commands went through
+As all commands went through Machina and therefore the robot, the sequence guaranteed extrusion concurrent with robot movement.

 ##### Example Command Sequence